UAW Academic Student Employees (ASEs) contract

 Article 28 – Union-Management Committee

 A joint Union-Management Committee shall be formed to address issues that are not the subject of an active grievance.
 This Committee will consist of five (5) individuals designated by the UAW and five (5) individuals designated by the University.
-Meetings will be held once an academic quarter (Autumn, Winter, Spring) at mutually agreed upon times and on an ad hoc basis as needed.
+Upon request, meetings will be held no more than once an academic quarter (Autumn, Winter, Spring) at mutually agreed upon times and on an ad hoc basis as needed.
 Summer quarter meetings shall be arranged upon mutual agreement.
 Agendas shall be mutually agreed upon at least five (5) business days prior to the meeting.

 Article 29 – Union Rights

 Section 1.
-Each pay period UW shall provide the following four reports electronically in EXCEL format:
+Each pay period UW shall provide the following union member information electronically in EXCEL format:

 Name